linode/docs/docs/getting-started.md

     slackpkg update
     slackpkg upgrade-all

-See the [Slackpkg documentation](http://slackpkg.org/documentation.html) for more information on package management in Slackware.

 ## Setting the Hostname

-You'll need to set your system's hostname and fully qualified domain name (FQDN).
-Your hostname should be something unique.
+Your system's hostname should be something unique.
 Some people name their servers after planets, philosophers, or animals.
-Note that the system's hostname has no relationship to websites or email services hosted on it, aside from providing a name for the system itself.
+Note that the hostname has no relationship to websites or email services hosted on it, aside from providing a name for the system itself.
 Your hostname should *not* be "www" or anything too generic.
+If you want to assign your system a fully qualified domain name, see our guide on using your system's [hosts file](/docs/tools-reference/tools/using-your-systems-hosts-file).

 Once you're done, you can verify by running the command `hostname`.

-{: .note }
->
-> If you're unfamiliar with Linux, one of the first things you'll need to learn is how to use [nano](/docs/linux-tools/text-editors/nano), a text editor included with most distributions.
-To open a file for editing, type `nano file.txt` where "file.txt" is the name of the file you want to create or edit.
-If the file is not in your current working directory, specify the entire file path.
-For example, open the `hosts` file with:
->
->     nano /etc/hosts
->
->When you're finished editing, press `Control-X`, then `Y` to save the changes and `Enter` to confirm.

-For a walkthrough of setting system's hostname and timezone, see the following video:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/KFd66g4k4i8" frameborder="0" allowfullscreen></iframe>

-{: .note }
->
-> This video was created by [Treehouse](http://www.teamtreehouse.com), which is offering Linode customers a free one month trial.
-[Click here](http://teamtreehouse.com/join/free-month?utm_source=linode&utm_medium=partnership&utm_campaign=linode-2013&cid=1124) to start your free trial and start learning web design, web development, and more.

-### Arch / CentOS 7 / Debian 8 / Fedora version 18 and above / Ubuntu 15.04 and above
+### Arch / CentOS 7 / Debian 8 / Fedora / Ubuntu 16.04 and above

 Replace `hostname` with one of your choice.